 Sea-Thor, Sea-Thor, on the sea floor?

-The plot is… frankly unnessesary.
+As you just read, the plot is… frankly unnessesary and yet extraordinarily complicated.
 The barest bones on which to hang lots and LOTS of massive scale action beats.
 In fact it’s like they laid out a table full of concepts for action set pieces in order to choose which to use and some bright spark suggested “I dunno, ALL of ’em?”

-Casting the harsh-edged “realism” of Zack Snyder’s early DCEU efforts to the wind, Wan’s movie goes full day-glow fantasy, with much of the game cast looking like super-rad action figures (arch villain Black Manta’s giant domed, mongloid-headed battle suit simply just shouldn’t work on film but somehow proves to be a highlight on sheer nerve alone).
-In fact the whole thing looks like The Little Mermaid re-imagined as a cover to a Nordic metal album.
+Casting the harsh-edged “realism” of Zack Snyder’s DCEU efforts to the wind, Wan’s movie goes full retina-searing, day-glow fantasy, with much of the endearingly enthusiastic cast looking like super-rad action figures; arch villain Black Manta’s giant domed, mongloid-headed battle suit, for example, simply just shouldn’t work on film but somehow proves to be a highlight on sheer nerve alone.
+In fact the whole thing looks like The Little Mermaid re-imagined as a cover to a Nordic metal album, especially when the Trench, an entire race of Piranha-faced flesh Eaters make their entrance…

-The cast are impressively game with Jason Momoa finally having more to do than scream “YEAH!” and “I DIG IT!” every 3 minutes (although not THAT much more) holding the screen with that rough and ready, beefcake charisma.
-Patrick Wilson in his villainous role also goes all in, bellowing commands and orders and somehow convinces even when announcing himself “Ocean Master” without a shed of irony.
-Major props too to Amber Heard who sidesteps the exposition/girlfriend role neatly and even pulls off a dress made of jellyfish.
+The cast are impressively game with Jason Momoa finally having more to do than scream “YEAH!” and “I DIG IT!” every 3 minutes like he did in Justice League (although admittedly not THAT much more) and he holds the screen tightly with that rough and ready, beefcake charisma we all love him for.
+Wan regular Patrick Wilson in his villain role also goes all in, finally cut loose from the usual, buttoned down, parental roles the director usually bequeaths him as he bellows commands and somehow convinces even when he announces himself “Ocean Master” without a shed of irony.
+Major props too to Amber Heard who sidesteps the exposition/girlfriend role neatly and even manages pulls off a fabulous dress made of jellyfish that wouldn’t look out of place on Ru Paul’s Drag Race.

-When you’re not staring, hypnotized by everyone’s computer generated underwater hair, it’s evident that this is by far the most “Marvel” of any DC movie yet, everyone here may inhale water but they breathe pure levity and jettisoning the usual Batman levels of gloom the film soars.
-No time for Man Of Steel style angst here, we’ve giant Clash Of The Titans style sea monsters to roll out.
+When you’re not staring, transfixed by everyone’s oddly calming, computer generated underwater hair, it’s evident that this is by far the most “Marvel” of any DC movie yet, everyone here may inhale water but they breathe pure levity and jettisoning the usual Batman levels of gloom the film soars.
+There’s no time for Man Of Steel style angst here, we’ve giant, Julie Andrew’s voiced, Kraken-sized sea monsters to roll out, God dammit!

-The sheer amount of balls on this film to not only be a “single character” origin movie that manages to almost be as long as Avengers: Infinity War, but ALSO defiantly refuses to reference the DCEU as a whole (Justice League barely gets a line in mention) simply cannot be ignored.
-But then bravado over brains is pretty much what Mamoa’s portrayal of the character is all about and for some, it’s all simply going to be too much.
-With hardly a scene that doesn’t involve super heroics, fantastical kingdoms, giant sea monsters and SO much CGI (at least 3 dialogue scenes end with a shock explosion sending people scattering like bowling pins) the sheer unrelenting energy of the thing can simply be numbing, but for those with the mental resilience of a 12 year old it’s deliriously epic.
-It’s also deliriously reminiscent of virtually every blockbuster made over the last 15 years or so, referencing, homaging and in some cases outright stealing from movies like Avatar, Black Panther, Clash Of The Titans, Ant-Man & The Wasp, Tron: Legacy and many others.
+The sheer amount of balls on this film to not only be a “single character” origin movie that manages to almost be as long as Avengers: Infinity War, but ALSO defiantly refuses to reference the DCEU as a whole (Justice League barely warrants a single line in mention) simply cannot be ignored.
+But then bravado over brains is pretty much what Mamoa’s portrayal of the character is all about and for some, it’s admittedly going to be a little bit too much.
+With hardly a scene that doesn’t involve super heroics, fantastical kingdoms, giant sea monsters and SO much CGI (I counted at least FOUR dialogue scenes suddenly being cut short with a “shock” explosion that sends people scattering like bowling pins) the sheer unrelenting energy of the thing can simply be numbing, but for those with the mental resilience of a 12 year old it’s deliriously epic.
+It’s also deliriously reminiscent of virtually every blockbuster made over the last 15 years or so, referencing, homaging and in some cases outright stealing from movies like Avatar, Black Panther, Clash Of The Titans, Ant-Man & The Wasp, Tron: Legacy and many others, but then again, none of those movies featured Dolph Lundgren riding a seahorse or an octopus playing the drums…

-Sure, more than a few duff FX shots slip through and you could easily carve out a good half hour without losing a single thing but the sheer, uncut energy of this thing overrides the vast quantities of silly hurled at your eyeballs.
+Sure, more than a few duff FX shots slip through and you could easily carve out a good half hour without losing a single thing, but the sheer, uncut energy of this thing overrides the vast quantities of ridiculous hurled haphazardly at your rapidly dilating eyeballs.

 Check your cynicism at the door and let Aquaman wash right over you…